 A major focus of the agency's conservation efforts is to purchase and conserve land as habitat for wildlife (and to be used recreationally through hunting, fishing, boating, wildlife viewing, and hiking).
 During the last few years, the agency spent more than \$32 million to acquire 19 properties.
 DGIF has a generally effective process to decide which land to acquire, but it has not followed the process on some occasions.
 DGIF also lacks a meaningful and up-to-date land acquisition strategy.
-It also does not adequately budget and staff for the maintenance that will be required for its 220,000 acres of land holdings.
+The agency also does not adequately budget and staff the maintenance required for its 220,000 acres of land holdings.